-If you’re thinking about starting a new business, you’re likely comfortable with some degree of risk.
+If you’re considering starting a new business, you’re likely comfortable with some risk.
 However, you should consider the amount of risk you are willing to take on.
-For entrepreneurs who are more risk-averse, or who are simply looking to lessen their exposure to uncertainty, franchises are an appealing option thanks to their established support system and proven business model.
+For more risk-averse entrepreneurs or simply looking to lessen their exposure to uncertainty, franchises are an appealing option thanks to their established support system and proven business model.

-2. Are you a creative, ‘big-picture’ person or do you prefer to follow a prescribed system that’s already outlined for success?
+2. Are you a creative, ‘big-picture’ person, or do you prefer to follow a prescribed system already outlined for success?

-The beauty of the franchising model is that all the initial, up-front work has been done for you — this includes creating a marketing plan, picking out uniforms, designing logos, deciding on store layout, vetting vendors and ordering merchandise.
-With a proven business model in place and all details established in advance, you’ll be able to hit the ground running from day one.
+The beauty of the franchising model is that all the initial, up-front work has been done for you—this includes creating a marketing plan, picking out uniforms, designing logos, deciding on store layout, vetting vendors, and ordering merchandise.
+With a proven business model in place and all details established in advance, you can hit the ground running from day one.